Matthew-Hsu/PiPass/README.md

 I've added a good chunk of Nintendo Zones from <a href="https://docs.google.com/spreadsheet/ccc?key=0AvvH5W4E2lIwdEFCUkxrM085ZGp0UkZlenp6SkJablE#gid=0" target="_blank">FatMagic's list</a>.
 If you want to add more Nintendo Zones or remove some, you can edit the XML file by entering the following command:

     ->  sudo /var/www/assets/xml/current_zones.xml

+By default, PiPass will be a particular Nintendo Zone for 15 minutes, before moving onto the next one.
+This should give you enough time to play all the mini-games before you get your next batch.
+If this time is too long or too short for you, you can edit the Python script here:

+    -> sudo /opt/PiPass/piPass.py

+Be careful though and try to limit your changes to the STREETPASS_CYCLE_MINUTES variable.

 <b>PiPass Dashboard Permissions</b>